AGRINFO AGRINFO logo

 Scope

-The proposed Regulation applies to plants produced using certain NGTs that do not insert genes from other plants (these are known as “NGT plants”).
-The relevant techniques are targeted mutagenesis and cisgenesis (see Background section for more detail).
-The rules apply to food, feed and products containing NGT plants, but not to microorganisms, fungi or animals.
+The Regulation that has provisionally been agreed applies to plants produced using certain NGTs that do not insert genes from other plants (known as “NGT plants”).
+The relevant techniques are targeted mutagenesis and cisgenesis (see Background for more detail).

 Two categories of NGT plants

-The proposal creates two categories of plants and related products from NGTs.
+The Regulation will establish two categories of plants and related products from NGTs.

-These are considered equivalent to plants produced by conventional breeding.
-They are not considered to be GMOs and therefore do not have to comply with the general GMO rules (Directive 2001/18/EC and Regulation 1830/2003).
+These are considered to be equivalent to plants produced by conventional breeding.
+They are not considered to be GMOs, and therefore do not have to comply with the general GMO rules (Directive 2001/18/EC and Regulation 1830/2003).
 For non-EU suppliers, commodities that are category 1 NGT plants may be placed on the EU market in the same way as conventional commodities.
-They do not require specific labelling or traceability.

 Organic production